BhadraNivedita/Gower-distance/README.md

 Advantage of this method is it is intuitive to understand and pretty straightforward to calculate.However, this method is sensitive to non-normality and outliers present in continuous variables and hence, appropriate transformations as a pre-processing step might be necessary.
 Besides, it can be computationally intensive for large samples as itrequires an NxN distance matrix to be calculated.

+##References: Gower, J. C. (1971), “A general coefficient of similarity and some of its properties”.
+Biometrics, 27, 623–637.